redhat-openstack/infrared/docs/source/openstack_provisioner.rst

 * ``--key-name``: Name of an existing `keypair` under the OpenStack account, that matches the provided ``--key-file``.
     Use ``openstack --os-cloud cloud_name keypair list`` to see a list of available keypairs.
-* ``--dns``: A Local DNS server used for the provisioned networks and VMs
+* ``--dns``: A Local DNS server used for the provisioned networks and VMs If not provided, openstack will use default DNS settings, which, in most cases, will not resolve internal URLs.

-..
-TODO - Someone elaborate here please what are the exact reasons for not using default DNS and what exactly is affected.

 Topology
 --------